rancher/docs/content/rancher/v2.5/en/monitoring-alerting/rbac/_index.md

 - Persist new Grafana dashboards or datasources via creating ConfigMaps in the appropriate namespace
 - Expose certain Prometheus metrics to the k8s Custom Metrics API for HPA via a Secret in the `cattle-monitoring-system` namespace

-# Users with k8s ClusterRole-based Permissions
+# Users with Kubernetes ClusterRole-based Permissions

 The `rancher-monitoring` chart installs the following three `ClusterRoles`.
 By default, they aggregate into the corresponding k8s `ClusterRoles`: